chatox/networks-science-course/practicum/ps08_components_k_cores.md

 plt.show()
 ```

-# 1. Determining the number of connected components
+# 1. Determining the number of (weakly) connected components

 For this we are going to proceed in steps: